Briefer

 Think of it this way: if we ran this exact experiment 1,000 times, how often would Green actually outperform Blue?
 Would it win 900 times?
 700?
 Or just 400?
 If Green wins less than half the time, then it’s not really a winner, it just got lucky the first time we ran the test.

-A p-value doesn't tell you the probability that Green is better than Blue.
-Instead, it measures this:
+A p-value doesn’t tell you the probability that Green is better than Blue.
+It tells us:

 If Green and Blue were actually equally as good, how likely is it that we’d see a difference as big as 0.8% (or more) just by random chance?

-In a way, looking for a p-value is like asking: "how often could random chance alone make Green look better than Blue?"
-Still, a p-value doesn't tell you how likely it is that Green is actually better.
-It only tells you how much your result challenges the assumption that there's no real difference.
+A p-value doesn’t tell you how likely Green is actually better, only how much your result challenges the assumption that there’s no real difference.

 Measuring uncertainty the Bayesian way